scaledaction/sentiment-analysis/README.md

-# Twitter Stream Sentiment Analysis on the Fast Data Stack
+# Twitter Stream Sentiment Analysis on a Fast Data Stack
 A Reactive Application that ingests Twitter streams, performs Sentiment Analysis, provides for queries and visualizes the results

 * Streams tweets using the Twitter stream API to [Akka](http://http://akka.io/)